okta/okta-oidc-js/packages/okta-angular/README.md

 #### `oktaAuth.isAuthenticated()`

-Returns a promise that returns `true` if there is a valid access token and ID token.
+Returns a promise that resolves `true` if there is a valid access token or ID token.

 #### `oktaAuth.$authenticationState`